 What is impact?

 Simply put, impact is making a meaningful difference in the lives of others.
 There is no clear objective definition of meaningful difference.
 But it should not be limited to world-changing disruptive innovation or “altruistic” activities where one is required to engage in the developing world to make an impact.
-Most business owners who seek to provide value to their customers, employees, shareholders and other stakeholders are making a meaningful difference in those lives.
+Most business owners who seek to provide value to their customers, employees, shareholders and other stakeholders (not to be confused with stakeholder capitalism) are making a meaningful difference in those lives.
 We have a multitude of impact makers in all of our communities.

 What is a capitalist?